jasonserpent/labrat/README.md

 ```

 ## Commands
-Backup config to 'configs' directory
-Specific directories can be added by using the -e flag
+Backup config to 'configs' directorySpecific directories can be added by using the -e flag

 ```
 $ ansible-playbook backup.yaml -e scenario=Projectdirectory